percosis-labs/percosis/x/concentrated-liquidity/README.md

 The process is identical to the Superfluid delegated migration, with three exceptions.
 First, the connection between the GAMM intermediary account and the GAMM lock is already removed when a user started undelegation, so it does not need to be done again.
-Second, no synthetic OSMO needs to be burned or created.
+Second, no synthetic PERCO needs to be burned or created.
 Lastly, instead of creating a new CL synthetic lock in a bonded status, we create a new CL synthetic lock in an unlocking status.
 This lock will be unlocked once the two-week unbonding period is over.